 1) Hire a professional photographer so you can present a professional image.
 It’s not just lighting and focus, it’s composition and message.

-2) Social pictures with people laughing or eating might be fun but what type of employees and customers does this attract?
+2) Social pictures with people laughing or eating might be fun but what type of employee and customer does this attract?
 All of us want to laugh and eat but, more importantly, we want to matter.
 Show your employees accomplishing something.
 This will attract the right employees and show your customers that you can do the job.
 Two birds with one stone or, should I say, two goals with one photo.

 3) Don’t wait for your 15 minutes of fame to show your best side.
 Your company should be doing this every day on your web site and social media.